Trail to the Falls

 Tip: Just before reaching the overlook, there’s a small path that leads to the foot of the falls.
 A bit of scrambling down boulders is required for those who want to stand on a small sandbar in the middle of the pool that allows hikers to get within several feet of the falls (take caution, especially after recent rains).

+NOTE: While this waterfall is especially great after lots of rains, we suggest waiting for rain to stop before going, since the water crossings are likely to be much wetter and more slick.
+Use good judgment.
 To get to the Trail Canyon Falls trailhead, from the I-210 take Sunland Blvd. east, which soon turns into Foothill Blvd.
 After a mile, turn left onto Oro Vista Ave., which merges right into Big Tujunga Canyon Rd. after another mile.
 Follow this for 4.5 miles before turning left onto Trail Canyon Rd.
 (Forest Rte 3N29) and look for signs for the trailhead.
 A National Forest Service Adventure Pass ($5 per day or $30 for the year) is required for parking.
 Dog-friendly!

 Sign up for our weekly email and stay up to date on where to explore in California.* No spam, that’s a funky food!